GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/index.md

 ## Keep the current set of features {: #keep-features }

-To reduce the chances of unexpected issues or bugs, we recommend not adding new functionality when publishing a new release.
-For instance, adding a feature that requires new permissions may [trigger a permission warning][perm-warn], which may disable your extension until the user enables it.
+To reduce the chances of unexpected issues or bugs, we recommend not adding new functionality when migrating.
+For instance, adding a feature that requires new permissions may [trigger a permission warning][perm-warn], which will disable your extension until the user accepts the new permissions.

 <figure>
     {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/tQgKKMKbzmCzwBEAoatX.gif", alt="Example of extension that is disabled until the user accepts new permission.", width="496", height="388" %}